kavv210/aurrusfinal-ops-starter/content/pages/index.md

         text: >-
             We support client organizations in planning and executing high-impact programs with clarity and control.
-From aligning stakeholder expectations to managing timelines, budgets risks, our hands-on advisory ensures your business initiatives are delivered successfully.
+From aligning stakeholder expectations to managing timelines, budgets and risks, our hands-on advisory ensures your business initiatives are delivered successfully.
         image:
           url: /images/icon3.svg
           altText: Featured icon three